 Armed with this information, you can create a marketing strategy and a website that really works for you - and it does not have to cost.
 For most small firms the free online tools such as Google Analytics or Clicky are sufficient.

 Visitors will typically find you via links on other sites, pay-per-click advertising, emails or search engines.
-If you have paid for search engine optimisation but nobody is coming via this route, then you need to invest in improvements.
+If you have paid for search engine optimisation but nobody is coming via this route, then you need to review and revise strategy to make sure you get return on your investment.
 Likewise, monitoring will also tell you which marketing channels you should simply abandon.

 The way visitors use your website speaks volumes about the quality of its content and how easy it is to navigate.
 Analysis will help you to develop the site, improve your ability to meet your objectives and up your conversion rates - turning more enquiries into sales.